 #1.
 Blue Buffalo Wilderness High Protein Grain Free, Natural Adult Dry Dog Food

-This dry kibble from Blue Buffalo Wilderness is a great option if your dog is already relatively healthy.
-It's not formulated to address any specific digestive issues, but its high fiber content can help your dog experience benefits anyways.
+This dry kibble from Blue Buffalo Wilderness is a great option if your dog is relatively healthy but is dealing with mild anal gland issues.

 The recipe contains 6 percent fiber.
 It includes great ingredients like alfalfa, tomato pomace, dried chicory root, and flaxseed.
 What you won't find is simple carbs, unnecessary fillers, and grains.